anna-kudrow/notes_app/README.md

 # notes_app
 A simple program for making notes.

-This is a simple proggram that supports writing notes down, editing them, saving, reading and removing.
+This is a simple program that supports writing notes down, editing them, saving, reading and removing.